-An introduction to Antique Jewelry Hallmarks on Antique Gold Jewelry is base-camp in preparation for your Investing in Jewelry fun-journey.
+An introduction to Antique Jewelry Hallmarks on Antique Gold Jewelry is essential reading for any Investing in fine Jewelry fun-journey.

-Identifying marks on Jewelry can be challenging for Anyone, not only the novice and that's the Exact reason I created the Hallmark Challenge for those elite group of Hallmark- Holmes Experts out there who like a dare.
+Identifying marks on Jewelry is challenging, for novice and expert alike, and that's the reason I started the Hallmark Challenge for those elite group of Hallmark- Holmes Experts out there who like a dare.

 If British Hallmarks is your area of interest, be sure to read (and bookmark) the Guide to Hallmarking in Great Britain...

-For information on Investing in Antique Jewelry, Antique Jewelry Buying Basics, will guide you through the elemental steps.
+For information on Investing in Antique Jewelry, Antique Jewelry Buying Basics will guide you through the elemental steps.
 How to safely Invest Money in Jewelry?
 Info on How To Invest Money in Jewelry Can Be Found Here...
-Then there's identification tips on how to identify Antique Gold Jewelry Found Here...
+Then there are identification tips on how to identify Antique Gold Jewelry Found Here...

 Unless you've been living under a rock, you're either aware of or have been affected by the value of the dollar.
-More and more people are buying gold and silver as a safe haven these days.
+More and more people are investing in gold and silver as a safe haven these days.
 Doomer porn or prudent preparation?
 You decide.

 The two questions I'm asked most on Antique Jewelry Investor are about Antique Jewelry Hallmarks and what's the value?

 There are literally thousands upon thousands of different marks on jewelry from countries all over the world!